 For application information please see our how to apply page.

-Applicants will normally have a first or second class honours degree from a UK university or international equivalent in a relevant subject.
-Applicants for whom English is not their first language will need to demonstrate that they meet the minimum English language requirement of IELTS 6.5.
+You will need to have a first or second class honours degree from a UK university or international equivalent in a relevant subject in order to be eligible to apply for this course.
+If English is not your first language you will need to demonstrate that you meet the minimum English language requirement of IELTS 6.5.

 For information regarding English language requirements at the University, please see our IELTS page.